MichaelRCruz/silicon-beach/how-odd.md

 There seems to be a **termination** obtainable for some objects.
 For others, the volumes of these objects seem to approach infinity.
 The visualization is quite illuminating if you can imagine a pair of dice, but each one, round to a perfect sphere.
 Reverse that film and we are back to the cube.
 The space removed could be the earth and the surfaces of the cube is your grid of satellites.

 If you take all the hits ever in every game of baseball, then you could have a histogram of the travel distances and that will reveal the upper and lower limit of integration.
 Removing gravity would be some cool art if you could show that with a sphere inside a cube.
-If a wooden block could be carved into a sphere and a sphere could be carved into a three-sided pyramid, then what could a three-sided pyramid be carved in to?
+If paper could be folded into a sphere and folded into a cube could be folded into a three-sided pyramid. then the art project could also have a challenge.

+The challenge is to start with one wooden block, then when the medium is reduced without losing complication you carve away at the cube until it is a sphere.
+The next shape to reduce the finite amount of medium you removed from that space.
+Some more _negative_ space is added when the craving maintains the same level of sophistication, but now it is a three-sided pyramid.
+The next order would start with the cube again, but the cube is now in the second order of distinction.

 You could make an elephant, but what if all the elephants were required to have all flat sides.
 Technically, all the sides would need to satisfy the requirements that meet the definition of a mathematical plane.
 Would a three-sided pyramid be the simplest shape that was not in the family of shapes that was not already there?
 This representation, of three components, would have registered to vote with the same things in science that vote in a state where the citizens are sets.
 These sets appear to change form in a process.
 The next component you could carve out of the three-sided pyramid starts the next loop with the cube again.
 Is this a process, then, by definition?